 Maj.
-Edward Morgan Schrock was born on Oct.
-8, 1828 in Somerset County, PA, the son of Aaron and Catherine (Meyers) Schrock and stepson of Mary "Polly" (Younkin) Smith.
-He received his military officer's rank during the Civil War.
+Edward Morgan Schrack was born on Oct.
+8, 1828 in Somerset County, PA, the son of Aaron and Catherine (Meyers) Schrock.
+He was age 12 when his mother died and then 17 when his father married again to widow Mary "Polly" (Younkin) Smith.
+He was one of three brothers to serve as Union Army officers during the Civil War.

 At the age of 18, Edward was a school teacher but then went into business as a merchant.
 Said the 1906 History of Bedford and Somerset Counties, "He was a representative for Somerset county in the legislature for two terms, and prothonotary for one term.
 He held two commissions in the army during the Civil war, one as captain and one as major."